Constants

 NEWSLETTER_LICENSE_KEY

-Can be used to set the license key instead to set it on the main settings.
+Can be used to set the license key instead of setting it on the main settings.
 On the main settings page, the license key will be detected but not shown.

 NEWSLETTER_MEDIA_RESIZE

 If set to false blocks the internal image resize which generates pixel-perfect images when adding them to your newsletter.
-When the feature is disabled, images are added to newsletters as loaded in the media library (could lead to not perfect message display on some email clients).
+When the feature is disabled, images are added to newsletters as loaded in the media library (which could lead to imperfect message display on some email clients).

 This option is available for those who are storing the media outside the blog, for example, a CDN.